When we think of interviewing in a professional context, the first thing that comes to mind is a traditional job interview.

-In addition to writing down your questions ahead of time, you should also do some research on both your interviewee and the company they work for.
+In addition to writing down your questions ahead of time, you should also research both your interviewee – which you likely already did during the outreach phase (see above) – and the company they work for.
 The more well-versed you are, the more equipped you’ll be to hold a compelling, individualized conversation.

 *For more details on how to perform pre-interview research, refer to my article, How Top Performers Prepare for Job Interviews.
 While this article is geared toward job interviews, the same principles can be applied to informational interviews!

 10 Best Questions To Ask In An Informational Interview

 To aid your preparation, here’s a list of the top 10 questions you can ask in an informational interview: